 - ½ cup orange or apple juice

-- Preheat oven to 425 degrees
+Preheat oven to 425-degrees

-- Score the top of the ham all over with ½" deep slices and place in a deep roasting pan.
+Score the top of the ham all over with ½" deep slices and place in a deep roasting pan.

-- In a medium bowl stir together the apricot preserves, mustard, ground ginger, cloves and maple syrup.
+In a medium bowl stir together the apricot preserves, mustard, ground ginger, cloves and maple syrup.

-- Spoon half of the glaze over top of the ham.
+Spoon half of the glaze over top of the ham.

-- Pour the juice in the bottom of the pan.
+Pour the juice in the bottom of the pan.

-- Roast the ham in the preheated oven for 50 minutes.
+Roast the ham in the preheated oven for 50 minutes.

-- Remove the ham and slather on the remaining glaze.
+Remove the ham and slather on the remaining glaze.

-- Reduce the oven heat to 350 degrees and return the ham to the oven to continue cooking for 45 minutes (cover with foil if the ham is browning too deeply).
+Reduce the oven heat to 350-degrees and return the ham to the oven to continue cooking for 45 minutes (cover with foil if the ham is browning too deeply).

-- Remove the ham from the oven, cool for 15 minutes before slicing and serving.
+Remove the ham from the oven, cool for 15 minutes before slicing and serving.

 Tools and equipment:

 I have a confession to make.
 Once I started eating this ham (for photo purposes only, mind you, LOL), I literally could not stop eating it.

 Until we eat again, I hope you have a delicious day!

-The post above includes affiliate links.
+**Note – The post above includes affiliate links.
 When I find a great product or service, I like to share it with my readers.
-Sometimes I use affiliate links so I can earn commission for my recommendations.
-As always, I thank you for your support!
+Sometimes I use affiliate links so I can earn a commission for my recommendations.
+As always, thank you so much for your support!